 Automatic station announcements are recorded in Hindi and English.
 Many stations have services such as ATMs, food outlets, cafes, convenience stores, and mobile recharges.
 Eating, drinking, smoking, and chewing is prohibited throughout the system.

-It Will provide information on various facilities like location, availability of parking near, fare, metro stations, security and emergency helpline numbers, tourist destination.
+The app will provide information on various facilities like location, availability of parking, fare information, metro stations, security and emergency helpline numbers, tourist destination nearby.

 - Check New Grey Line Route : Delhi Metro Map August 2020